 The religious leaders of the day also came.
-They were steeped in their own pride and thinking they knew everything spiritual.
-They were insulted and envious that anyone besides themselves could be used of God and have such a powerful influence on the people.
-They were so jealous and blinded by their own pride, that though they were seen as religious people, they were truly evil men.
-In the midst of this move of God, John looked up to the crowds seeing them and spoke to them. “…John saw many of the Pharisees and Sadducees coming to his baptism, he said to them, “Brood of vipers!
+They were steeped in their own pride, thinking they knew everything spiritual.
+They were insulted and envious that anyone besides themselves could be used by God and have such a powerful influence on the people.
+They were so jealous and blinded by their own pride, that though they were seen as religious people, this exposed many of them as truly evil men.
+In the midst of this move of God, John looked up to the crowds seeing them, and spoke to them. “…John saw many of the Pharisees and Sadducees coming to his baptism, he said to them, “Brood of vipers!
 Who warned you to flee from the wrath to come?
 “Therefore bear fruits worthy of repentance…” (Mat 3:7-8 (NKJV)

 Why does God want us to turn from certain attitudes and behaviors that He teaches us in His word are wrong?
 For the reasons we already know deep within us.
 They are destructive.
 They hurt us.
 And they hurt others.
+As the saying goes, “Hurt people, hurt people!”
 Beyond that, they hold back blessings that make our life rich and that God dearly wants for us!
 Psalms 146:8 (NLT) says, “The Lord opens the eyes of the blind.
 The Lord lifts up those who are weighed down.
-The Lord loves the godly” Don’t you want to be blessed?
-Can you see His motive is purely love toward us?
+The Lord loves the godly.”
+Don’t you want to be blessed?
+Can you see His motive is from His pure love for us?

-The literal Greek for the words bear fruit worthy of repentance means to show the fruit equal of a complete reversal of your wrong thinking, attitude, and behavior—show a changed life.
-People often say they are sorry to God knowing they should change.
+The literal Greek for the words “bear fruit worthy of repentance” means to show the fruit equal to a complete reversal of your wrong thinking, attitude, and behavior—show a changed life.
+People often say they are sorry to God, knowing they should change.
 Drawing near to God is the first step, and sincere repentance before God is the second step.
-But, that is all lip service until a person has shown the fruit equal of a complete reversal of the wrong behavior in attitude and action.
+But, that is all lip service until a person has shown the fruit equal to a complete reversal of the wrong behavior in attitude and action.
 Only embracing God’s Word as truth and the path to His right living can bring the conviction of heart that creates the real desire to change.
-And only prayer can equip a believer with the inward strength to follow through and succeed at his/her needed change.
+And only prayer can equip a believer with the inward strength to follow through and succeed at his or her needed change.

 The change you desire may not happen immediately because we all seem to first attempt to change in our own strength.
-It is only when we fall on face in our own efforts that we realize it takes the power of God within us to succeed.
+It is only when we fall on faces in our own efforts that we realize it takes the power of God within us to succeed.
 If you continue to be honest with God in your repentance and seek Him for His grace and strength, you will find the power for sincere change, even if it takes some time.
 God sees your heart and is patient when you are sincere.
 When this happens, you will have taken another step in your life toward “bearing the fruit worthy of repentance.”
 And through each step and layer of growth, you’ll experience personal revival!
-And though you may not be able to know or figure out how, revival is like a weather front that moves in quickly and impacts many.
-Personal revival will change you but also influence many!
-Pray for your revival until it comes!
+You’ll love God more and become a greater and greater reflection of His life to the world around you!
+That is exactly what God wants!
+A revived you!

 Pastor Tim Burt